Unbeaten no more, Patriots fall to Jackson and Ravens 37-20

 New England was penalized seven times for 48 yards.

+“We didn’t do anything well enough to deserve to win,” Patriots coach Bill Belichick said.
+“We’ve all just got to do a better job.”

 Baltimore’s defense played a role, too.
 Patrick Onwuasor stripped the ball from Julian Edelman in the third quarter and Humphrey took it the other way for a score.
-Although Brady answered with a touchdown of this own to make it 24-20, the Patriots would not get closer.
+Although Brady answered with a touchdown of his own to make it 24-20, the Patriots would not get closer.

-And so ended New England’s 12-game winning streak, dating to last season and including the playoffs.
+And so ended New England’s 13-game winning streak, dating to last season and including the playoffs.

+“We did a lot of things (wrong) we need to do better,” Belichick said, his voice barely louder than a whisper.

 The Ravens opened with a crisp 75-yard drive in which Jackson went 4 for 4 for 41 yards and New England extended the march with an uncharacteristic mistake.
 As Baltimore lined up for a field goal try, Shilique Calhoun jumped into the neutral zone to give the Ravens a first down.

-On the next play, Jackson skirted around left end for an easy 3-yard score.
+On the next play, Jackson skirted around left end for an easy 3-yard score .

 After Brady went three-and-out on his first series, Baltimore rattled off another 11-play drive and added a field goal.